Listen to This Article:

 So you’ve got your heart set on being an executive chef.
 But you know there will be several stops along the way that may prepare you for the role of head chef.
 One of those landmark roles in the brigade de cuisine is the sous chef.

-Understanding what it takes to become a great sous chef can help you build a thriving career in the culinary arts.
-If you aspire to be an executive chef commanding a team in your own kitchen, this knowledge might be crucial!
+Understanding what it takes to become a great sous chef can help you build a career in the culinary arts.
+If you aspire to be an executive chef commanding a team in your own kitchen, this knowledge may help you as you move toward your goal.

 The Kitchen Hierarchy